mvolkmann/MyUnixEnv/notes/GoNotes.md

   but can be used to place multiple statements on the same line
 - types follow parameters, separated by a space
 - exported variables and struct members have names that start uppercase
+  - but only those at the top level of a source file, not those defined inside a function
 - outside of functions, every line begins with a keyword
   - this explains why the `:=` operator is not allowed outside of functions